 Samoa has Australian/New Zealand electrical standards; you will not need an adaptor if you have electrical goods from these countries.
 From other part of the world you will require an adapter.

 Inoculations are not necessary for travel to Samoa.
-While you are here drink a lot of (bottled) water to avoid dehydration due to the heat, enjoy the sun for limited periods and don’t be shy with the use of sunscreen.
+While you are here drink and or carry ample (bottled) water to avoid dehydration due to the heat, enjoy the sun for limited periods and don’t be shy with the use of sunscreen.
 Disinfect and cover cuts.

 Meals and drinking